 The model could be flown smoothly and easily in hovering flight without the aid of any artificial stabilization when the gyroscopic effects of the jet engine were not represented.
-The jet-reaction controls provided good controllability, and the model could be moved fairly rapidly from one position to another and restored quickly to a steadyflight condition.
+The jet-reaction controls provided good controllability, and the model could be moved fairly rapidly from one position to another and restored quickly to a steady-flight condition.
 The motions of the model in pitch and yaw were very steady.
-Since the stability was not studied in detail, it is not known whether the model had unstable pitching and yawing oscillations such as had been experienced previously with propeller-driven models of the vertical-attitude type of VTOL airplanes.
+Since the stability was not studied in detail, it is not known whether the model had unstable pitching and yawing oscillations such as had been experienced previously with propeller-driven models of the tail-sitter type of VTOL airplanes.
 (See, for example, ref.
 2.)
 It was clear, however, that the model did not tend to start an oscillation as quickly as did the propeller-driven models and was, consequently, easier for the pilots to fly.
 The rolling motions, as would be expected, seemed about neutrally stable.
-These flights without the flywheel running to represent the engine gyroscopic effects were intended to provide basic research information on a configuration of this type of airplane.
-In this condition the model would represent an airplane powered by two or more oppositely rotating engines or by a splitcompressor engine with oppositely rotating compressor sections which would give a very low net gyroscopic effect.
+These flights without the flywheel running to represent the engine gyroscopic effects were intended to provide basic research information on a configuration of the Ryan X-13 VTOL type of airplane.
+In this condition the model would represent an airplane powered by two or more oppositely rotating engines or by a split-compressor engine with oppositely rotating compressor sections which would give a very low net gyroscopic effect.

-Attempts to hover the model with the flywieel running at full speed to correctly simulate the gyroscopic effects of the jet engine of the research airplane were unsuccessful because of the violent motion resulting from the coupling of the yawing and pitching motions.
+Attempts to hover the model with the flywheel running at full speed to correctly simulate the gyroscopic effects of the jet engine of the Ryan X-13 VTOL airplane were unsuccessful because of the violent motion resulting from the coupling of the yawing and pitching motions.
 The pilots were unable to control the model for any appreciable period of time and considered it completely uncontrollable.